Loaded with oats and chocolate chips, these dried fruit scones are hearty and delicious! They are easy to make and freeze well.

 b-they are more fond of dried fruit than they are of going hungry.
 Yes, it’s true, I am a mean mother.
 I don’t cater to picky eaters.

 These are easier than most biscuit/scone recipes because you don’t have to cut butter into the flour mixture.
-Hope you enjoy them!!
+You just mix some oil in with the buttermilk and egg.
+I use canola oil, but you can use any oil you prefer.

 Chocolate Chip Biscuits with Dried Fruit